qthedoc/functioneer/README.md

 </details>

 ## Inspiration
 I wanted to be an Analysis Ninja... effortlessly swapping parameters and optimization variables and most importantly getting results quickly!
-But manually rearranging code for what seemed like simple asks (like adding a variable to the analysis, or swapping out an optimization variable) was really baking my noodle.
-Thus Functioneer was born!
+But manually rearranging code for what seemed like simple asks was really baking my noodle.
+Simple things like adding a variable to the analysis, or swapping out an optimization variable, required a shocking amount of code rework.
+Thus Functioneer was born.

 ## Acknowledgments
 Thanks to the amazing open source communities: Python, numpy, pandas, etc that make this possible.

 Thanks to LightManufacturing, where I had the opportunity to develop advanced digital twins for solar thermal facilities... and then analyze them.
-It was here, where the seed for functioneer was planted.
+It was here, where the seed for Functioneer was planted.

 Thanks to God for incepting my mind with what seemed like the craziest idea at the time: to structure an analysis as a pipeline of *analysis steps* with the *parameters* flowing thru like water.

 ## License